BuildOnViction/tomox-relayer-fund-monitor/README.md

 # tomox-relayer-fund-monitor
 To run a DEX on TomoX, it requires TOMO to pay service fee.
 If the fee fund runs out, DEX will stop.
-This help to monitor and send alerts to slack/telegram about DEX which is going stop due to lack of fee fund
+This help to monitor and send alerts to slack/telegram about DEXs which are going stop due to lack of fee fund

 ### Install